THE FIT AND FUN PLAYSCAPES

 Click on this link to access the US Department of Agriculture’s Choose My Plate program that provides practical information to help consumers build healthier diets and ideas to improve physical activity.

 Click on this link to access the Presidential Youth Fitness Program, a free program developed to ensure what happens before, during, and after the fitness assessment is beneficial for students and teachers and leads to youth who are active for life.

-Click on this link to access Let’s Move!, a comprehensive initiative, launched by the First Lady, dedicated to solving the problem of obesity within a generation, so that children born today will grow up healthier and able to pursue their dreams.
-Combining comprehensive strategies with common sense, Let’s Move! is about putting children on the path to a healthy future during their earliest months and years; giving parents helpful information and fostering environments that support healthy choices; providing healthier foods in our schools; ensuring that every family has access to healthy, affordable food; and, helping children become more physically active.
+Click on this link to access Let’s Move!, a comprehensive initiative, launched by former First Lady Michelle Obama, dedicated to solving the problem of obesity within a generation so that children born today will grow up healthier and be able to pursue their dreams.
+Combining comprehensive strategies with common sense, Let’s Move! is about putting children on the path to a healthy future during their earliest months and years; giving parents helpful information and fostering environments that support healthy choices; providing healthier foods in our schools; ensuring that every family has access to healthy, affordable food; and helping children become more physically active.

 Click on this link to access grants from KaBOOM!
 KaBOOM! believes kids deserve a childhood filled with the balanced and active play needed to thrive.
 They are a national non-profit that provides funding for community-build play projects serving high-need community areas that promote their mission.